 AHSC GHG Emission Reduction Evaluation by TransForm - $5,000

-- Greenhouse gas emission reduction calculations for housing projects using the “Affordable Housing Sustainable Communities (AHSC)” 2017 draft guidelines (CalEEMod and ARB adjustments) from March 2017
+- Greenhouse gas emission reduction calculations for housing projects using the “Affordable Housing Sustainable Communities (AHSC)” 2017 final draft guidelines and quantification methodologies (CalEEMod and ARB adjustments) from June 2017

 - GHG calculations for any Transit and Connectivity (TAC) projects using CMAQ model